skx/yal/PRIMITIVES.md

   * Demonstrated in [examples/dynamic.lisp](examples/dynamic.lisp)
 * `eval`
   * Execute the given expression.
+* `exit`
+  * Terminate the interpreter, optionally with a given numeric status-code.
 * `fn*`
   * `lambda` is an alias.
+* `forever`
+  * Run the supplied list of statements forever, never terminating, without recursion.
 * `if`
   * Our conditional operation.
 * `let*`